Snnaus/3x3-Basketball/README.md

   Players representing their country in international competitions.

 Finance System:
   Club financing that operates much like a stock market.
-The vary a clubs finances, creating 'drama' and a metric for success.
+This varies a clubs finances, creating 'drama' and a metric for success.